aramk/crayon-syntax-highlighter/readme.txt

 = 2.1.4 =
 * ADDED:
     * Eclipse theme
+    * Background colour for language added to Theme Editor
 * FIXED:
     * Blog content was being treated as a single code block due to a change in the internal CrayonWP::highlight() method
+    * Crayon post management is now refreshed when plugin is activated
+    * Terminal theme improvement

 = 2.1.3 =
 * ADDED: